 The US is seeing a swelling number of people with mental health issues.
-About 48.3 million Americans are affected to a larger or smaller extent.
+Statistics say more than 48 million Americans are affected to a larger or smaller extent.

 Essential reading: Ten stress busting wearables to help you chill

 The rise of mental health issues is paralleled by the growth of mental health smartphone apps.
 The American Psychiatric Association estimates that there are some 10,000 plus anxiety and depression related downloadable self-help apps.

 Naturally, as you cast your net, the apps that you’ll fish out will not necessarily be up to the mark.
 This doesn’t mean that the digital app store is not rife with useful tools.
 In fact, there a few mental health apps that are raising the bar higher.

 Awarded as Apple’s App of the Year 2017, Calm is a mental health app that is designed to destress.
 Meditation, sleep, relaxation, and breathing are the four main areas that the app focuses on.

 Some 40% of Americans get less than the recommended 7 hours of sleep per night.
 Even more worrying, many of these also experience mood disorders.
 The aim of the app is to reduce anxiety, boost mood, and improve sleep.

 In light of this, the mindfulness and meditation techniques offered by Calm are indeed a silver lining to the distressed cloud.
 The app helps to unwind, it promotes better sleep, and offers medication sessions too.